Andrew-Philpott/80s-rpg-game/README.md

 ## Support and contact details

-Email or jiwon1.han@gmail.com with any questions, feedbacks, or concerns.
+Email jiwon1.han@gmail.com with any questions, feedbacks, or concerns.

 ## Technologies Used